Clean Heat Incentive Program

 • One (1) month of most recent paycheck stubs for all jobs held in the previous year (all wage earners 18 or over)

-• Two (2) years of most recent federal tax returns, only if self employed
+• Two (2) years of most recent federal tax returns, if self employed

-• Account balance statements from PERS, TRS, deferred compensation, 401k accounts, or other retirement holdings (if applicable)
+• Income statements from PERS, TRS, deferred compensation, 401k accounts, or other retirement holdings (if applicable)

 • Current social security/disability award letter (if applicable)